 The vision for the new HOPE Outdoor Gallery includes a series of walls available for artist installations, where from above, it will be shaped to display the word HOPE — a visible sign to planes flying into AIBA.
 Highlights of the new space include plenty of parking, art classes for kids, a safe & easily accessible space for visitors, and lots of wall space for muralists.

 While we definitely look forward to seeing the new incarnation of the Hope Outdoor Gallery, we are feeling pretty sentimental about our beloved downtown graffiti park.
 Thankfully the process of moving the outdoor gallery will not happen overnight.
-Demotion is scheduled for sometime in June 2018, but is now being pushed back until Fall of 2018.
+Demotion had been scheduled for sometime in June 2018, but is now being pushed back until Fall of 2018.

 With time to still take a visit, we encourage you to go — whether you’re checking it out for a first time or a last time.
 The downtown location is unlike anything else.
 It’s a really unique, vibrant part of the Austin community, and something to experience in its original urban environment.
 It’s been “keeping Austin weird” for many years, and we love that.

 If you have not been before, take note that you never know what you’re going to find.
 It’s public, open and ever-changing.
 Some days you’ll see artists creating a beautiful large work of art, and some days you might just see a group tagging away without (seemingly) quite as much artistic vision.
 Regardless, it’s a colorful mix of styles that’s fun to check out.
 And if you want to view some of the best past works of art, you can visit the official Facebook page for a great gallery.